weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-contextionary.md

 Note that the newly found word (made up of the parts `thunderstorm` and `cloud` has the highest weight in the vectorization.
 So this meaning, which would have been lost without Compound Splitting, can now be recognized.

 #### How to enable
-You can enable Compound Splitting in the configuration file of the `text2vec-contextionary`.
+You can enable Compound Splitting in the Docker Compose file of the `text2vec-contextionary`.
 See how this is done [here](#compound-splitting).

 #### Trade-Off Import speed vs Word recognition